aleshaleksey/fansys23/12-equipment-economy.md

 If the time is "ancient", crafting times for mostly metal items is x2 the base time.
 If the time is "late", the crafting cost is 1/2 the base time.

 Importantly crafting time can be shared between several artisans.
-Thus if an item has a listed crafting time of "100 days", then ten artisans can usually craft it in 10 days.
+Thus if an item has a listed crafting time of "100 days", then ten artisans can usually craft it in 10 days, although this is not always the case (eg, you cannot have ten different artisans working on one glove for an adult human, unless, perhaps, the artisans might be as small as pixies).

 ___